 - Stay calm, and let it show in your voice.
-Maintain your normal tone and volume. - Decrease stimulation background noise, foot traffic, room clutter, etc. - Give the person extra time to process information and gather his/her thoughts. - Regularly check for understanding using open ended questions.
-What does this mean to you? - Offer supportive resources and ask what you can do to assist them in getting connected to those resources. - Explain what you can do and what you cannot do to help. - Communicate each step. - Validate feelings acknowledging and supporting feelings. - Ask for help ask permission to get a colleague to join you.
+Maintain your normal tone and volume. - Decrease stimulation background noise, foot traffic, room clutter, etc. - Give the person extra time to process information and gather their thoughts. - Be flexible with appointment times and locations.
+Consider if the participant has a preferred time of day to meet, or if they would rather meet virtually than in person. - Regularly check for understanding using open ended questions.
+What does this mean to you? - Offer supportive resources and ask what you can do to assist in getting connected to those resources. - Explain what you can do and what you cannot do to help. - Communicate each step. - Validate, acknowledge, and support feelings.

+- Ask for help ask permission to get a colleague to join you.
 "I'm not sure how to answer your concern.
-I'd like to ask to join us, just in case we need their input." - Agree upon a discreet code phrase that you and colleagues can use to communicate that you need help or support in an appointment.
+I'd like to ask \\\\\\ to join us, just in case we need their input." - Agree upon a discreet code phrase that you and colleagues can use to communicate that you need help or support in an appointment.